Emulsification

 Why does my hollandaise keep breaking?

-Does the type of oil matter?
+Does the type of oil matter for emulsification?

 For vinaigrettes and mayonnaise, neutral oils (canola, grapeseed) let other flavors come through.
-Olive oil adds flavor but can turn bitter when blended aggressively in a food processor — hand-whisking or adding olive oil at the end avoids this.
+Olive oil adds flavor but can turn bitter when blended aggressively in a food processor.
+Hand-whisking or adding olive oil at the end avoids this.

 Cook smarter